DoaaHazem/Python_Project/README.md

 - Salary stored as **float** (numbers only).
 - Persistent storage using **CSV file**.
 - Clear error handling with friendly messages.
+- Add new employee with validations (ID, Name, Position, Salary, Email).
+- Update employee details with option to skip fields.
+- Delete employee by ID.
+- Search employee by ID.
+- View all employees in a formatted table.
+- Data is stored in a CSV file (`employees.csv`) for persistence.

 ---